nightscout/trio-docs/docs/EN/Getting-Started/iphone.md

 #### Turn off Automatic Updates!

-* Once you accept an iOS update, you cannot go backwards
+* Once you accept an iOS update, you cannot go backward
     * Some iOS updates require updates to Xcode and macOS before people can build Open-iAPS on that device again
     * It is rare, but iOS updates have caused Open-iAPS to stop working until other updates were made and Open-iAPS was rebuilt on that phone
 * Turn off automatic updates so you can choose when to update your phone and avoid being caught without a working Open-iAPS app